jessfongng/csci3390FinalProject/README.md

 ```

 ## Report
-* The output file (matching) for each test case.
 * For naming conventions, if the input file is `XXX.csv`, please name the output file `XXX_matching.csv`.
-  * You'll need to compress the output files into a single ZIP or TAR file before pushing to GitHub.
-If they're still too large, you can upload the files to Google Drive and include the sharing link in your report.

 * A project report that includes the following:
   * A table containing the size of the matching you obtained for each test case.
 The sizes must correspond to the matchings in your output files.